applitools/example-selenium-csharp-nunit/README.md

 5. A corresponding version of [ChromeDriver](https://chromedriver.chromium.org/downloads).

 The main test case is [`AcmeBankTest.cs`](Applitools.Example.Tests/AcmeBankTest.cs).
+By default, the project will run tests with Ultrafast Grid but not Execution Cloud.
+You can change these settings in the test class.

 To execute tests, set the `APPLITOOLS_API_KEY` environment variable to your [account's API key](https://applitools.com/tutorials/guides/getting-started/registering-an-account).